bailey27/cppcryptfs/README.md

 ```

-**Enable saving passwords**
+**Enable saved passwords**

 This setting enables the saving of passwords.
 Please see the secion on Saved Passwords for more information about saved passwords.

 When this setting is on, the "Save password" checkbox in the mount tab will be usable.

-If the "Enable saving passwords" setting is changed from checked to unchecked, then all saved passwords will be deleted.
+If the "Enable saved passwords" setting is changed from checked to unchecked, then all saved passwords will be deleted.

 This setting is not enabled in either the Default or Recommended settings.